aff3ct/aff3ct/doc/sphinx/source/user/library/library.rst

 Lines ``17-20``, the ``u.modules`` list is reordered in the ``u.modules_stats`` to be used for the statistics of the tasks in the ``main`` function (:numref:`lst_openmp_main` line ``84``).
-In the ``u.modules`` list the first dimension is the number of threads and the second is the different modules while in ``u.modules_stats`` the two dimension are switched.
+In the ``u.modules`` list the first dimension is the number of threads and the second is the number of different modules while in ``u.modules_stats`` the two dimension are switched.

 .. note:: The full source code is available here: https://github.com/aff3ct/my_project_with_aff3ct/blob/master/examples/openmp/src/main.cpp.